aarathi97/aarathi-vistex/README.md

 ## Non cloud
 - Data is stored locally allowing greater control
 - On-premises setups can often provide faster and more reliable performance
+- Lower cost of ownweship
+- Access to software does not rely on the internet connectivity or external factors